covid-19-impact-lab/covid-19-impact-lab/docs/source/datasets.rst

 General CoViD-19 Impact Lab Questionnaires
 ----------------------------------

 We addressed a set of six questionnaires on the CoViD-19 pandemic to all respondents of the LISS panel.
 Documentation to the questionnaires is made available `here <https://liss-covid-19-questionnaires-documentation.readthedocs.io/en/latest/>`_.
-You can cite our questionnaire by making use of this `DOI <https://zenodo.org/record/4576205#.YE4GC2hKhPa>`_.
+You can explore our data `here <https://covid-19-impact-lab.iza.org/app>`_.
+Please cite our questionnaire by making use of this `DOI <https://zenodo.org/record/4576205#.YE4GC2hKhPa>`_.

 **Wave 1: 20-31 March 2020**